niveousswan/Gary-Brisbane-13240-T1-2026/week05.md

 ---

 ### 4. Reflection
-This week helped me understand the importance of thinking beyond individual algorithms.
-While earlier topics focused on how encryption works, this week highlighted how these techniques are used together in real systems.
+Compared to previous weeks, this week felt more focused on understanding how things are used in practice rather than just learning individual concepts.
-I also realised that security is often about making trade-offs between performance, usability, and protection.
-This made me think more critically about how systems are designed, rather than just how they work.
+I realised that even if an algorithm itself is secure, the way it is used can still create problems.
+This made me think more about how systems are designed, not just how they work.

 ---